 By detoxifying the body with astringent fruits and building up tissue with vegetables and herbs, you will not only reverse kidney and bladder problems but will help regenerate other parts of the body.
 In fact, an alkaline, raw vegan diet that consists of fruits, vegetables, and herbs heals many health issues simultaneously!

-If you are suffering from kidney and bladder weakness and need to learn about ways to heal your body naturally through detoxification, my new e-book How to Detox Your Body Naturally and Safely will teach you all you need to know about your body, how to cleanse it naturally, and the importance of detoxification in reversing all disease.
+If you are suffering from kidney and bladder weakness and need to learn about ways to heal your body naturally through detoxification, my new e-book How to Detox Your Body Naturally and Safely will teach you all you need to know about your body, how to cleanse it naturally, and how to become your own healer to reverse your disease.

 May it help you get the answers you seek and provide you with the tools you need to get well!